ProvableHQ/ARCs/arc-0021/README.md

 Crawlers only propagate routable addresses.

-### TBD: crawlers and beacons working together?
+### Future improvements still to be considered

-- Should they maintain long-standing connections with other beacons or crawlers?
+- Should crawlers maintain long-standing connections with beacons?
+The former could provide the latter with better peer lists.
-- The centrality measurements gathered by the crawler node could be used to improve the peer lists provided by the beacons?
-- Sync provider load balancing?
+- Sync provider load balancing.
 Cc Fabiano.

-## Backwards Compatibility

-Beacons and sync providers are backwards compatible with our current bootnodes.

-Other aspects will need to be considered if we want crawlers and nodes to work together, i.e. extending the network protocol but this should also be backwards compatible.

 ## Reference Implementations